 - File a first-party damage claim with their own insurance company

 - Sue the at-fault driver for the cost of repairs to the car or for personal property damage

 An insurance policy is a binding legal contract between you (the insured) and your insurance company (the insurer).
-The Cooperation Clause in your policy obligates your insurance company to provide coverage for you up to the limits of your policy.
+Your policy obligates the insurance company to provide coverage for you up to the limits of your policy and defend you after an accident.
 This includes providing legal representation in the event you are sued.